 - Changes in brain structure and function:

-- Chronic drug use can cause structural and functional changes in the brain, particularly in regions involved in reward and motivation, such as the nucleus accumbens and the prefrontal cortex.
+- Chronic drug use can cause structural and functional changes in the brain.
+This is particularly in regions involved in reward and motivation, such as the nucleus accumbens and the prefrontal cortex.
 These changes can affect the individual’s ability to experience pleasure and make decisions, contributing to continued substance misuse.

 - Alterations in neurotransmitter systems:

 - Neurotransmitters are chemicals that transmit signals between neurons in the brain.
-Drugs can affect the levels and functioning of neurotransmitters such as dopamine, serotonin, and norepinephrine, which can contribute to the reinforcing effects of drugs and the development of addiction.
+Drugs can affect the levels and functioning of neurotransmitters.
+These include dopamine, serotonin, and norepinephrine, which can contribute to the reinforcing effects of drugs and the development of addiction.

 - Changes in gene expression: